 Q. How long does it take for a refrigerator thermometer to adjust?

 A. Close the door and wait at least 12 hours to allow the thermometer to get a reading.
-When you adjust the temperature of the refrigerator or freezer, you should give it at least 24 hours for the new setting to stabilize before taking another reading.
+When adjusting the temperature of the refrigerator or freezer, allow at least 24 hours for the new setting to stabilize before taking another reading.

 Q. How do I know if my fridge is cold enough without a thermometer?